khale/elf-hijack/README.md

 by inspecting `/proc/<PID>/maps` of the target process).

-6. Now that the library is loaded,  the attack tool overrides the original target function (`printf()`) with the attacker's function inside the library (`evilprint()`).
+6. Now that the library is loaded,  the attack tool overrides the original target function (`printf()`) with the attacker's function inside the parasite library (`evilprint()`).
 It does this by patching the GOT entry corresponding to the target function.
 The attack tool can find the GOT by reading the memory image of the target process at the location where the target program's binary is mapped.
 This way it can parse the ELF binary and thus find the GOT location.
-The GOT entry for `printf()` is overridden with `evilprint()`, thus redirecting any future calls to the attacker's library.
-To make this work, the attacker needs to know the address of the overriding function in the library.
+The GOT entry for `printf()` is overridden with `evilprint()`, thus redirecting any future calls of the target function to the parasite library.
+To make this work, the attacker needs to know the address of the overriding function in the parasite library.
 One way to find this easily is to use a function signature (first few bytes of the object code) to do pattern matching of the library's binary.
 That's exactly what this PoC does.
+See `scripts/extract_func_sig.sh`.

 7. The previous will *completely* override the original target function.
-One behavior that might be beneficial is to instead do the same, but then after our overriding function is invoked, invoke the original target function.
-In our case, that would mean that `evilprint()` does what it needs to, it then invokes `printf()`.
+One behavior that might be beneficial is to instead orverride it, but then after our overriding function is invoked, invoke the original target function as well.
+In our case, that would mean that `evilprint()` does what it needs to, then invokes `printf()`.
 This gives us the ability to make it look to the program like nothing has changed.
-In order for this to occur, the overriding function cannot just directly invoke the original.
+In order for this to occur, the overriding function cannot just directly invoke the original (think about why).
 Instead, the overriding function contains an obvious call via function pointer to a place-holder address.
 The attack tool will then play the role of the dynamic linker at runtime and patch this place-holder address with the address of the target function (`printf()`).
 It does this by